How to Rent a Car in Europe

 Check on International Insurance

-Not all auto insurance companies will cover car rentals in Europe – so always call ahead and ask to be sure.
-If your existing auto insurance doesn't cover international rentals, many carriers allow you to purchase extra coverage for a fee.
-The credit card you use to pay for the rental might also offer coverage – check the fine print or call the company to ask – and you can always purchase extra coverage from the car rental company or, if you're thinking ahead of time, third-party brokers.
+Not all auto insurance companies will cover car rental insurance in Europe – so always call ahead of pick up and ask to be sure if coverage is not in the rental agreement.
+If your existing auto insurance provider doesn't cover international rentals, many carriers allow you to purchase extra coverage for an additional fee.
+The credit card you use to pay for the rental might also offer coverage – check the fine print or call the company to ask and potentially save money – and you can always purchase extra coverage from the car rental company or, if you're thinking ahead of time, third-party brokers.
+Check your travel insurance policy as well for info on auto rentals.

 Many Things Are Similar